Atolls of the Maldives: Faadhippolhu

-Faadhippolhu Atoll is a smaller atoll with a well-defined barrier reef to the east, on which the NE monsoon (iruvai) breaks with violence.
+Faadhippolhu Atoll (better known as Lhaviyani Atoll) is a smaller atoll with a well-defined barrier reef to the east, on which the NE monsoon (iruvai) breaks with violence.
 Its western side has farus and reef patches.
 There are about 52 islands, of which only 5 are inhabited.

 The lagoon is fairly open and its general depths are from 25 to 30 fathoms (about 50 m).
 Its bottom is sandy and there are a number of coral patches and sunken reefs dotting it, except for the south-eastern side.